datahub-project/datahub/docs/ui-ingestion.md

     in your Recipe Configuration.
 To so this, set the 'token' field of the sink configuration to contain a Personal Access Token:
    ![](./imgs/ingestion-with-token.png)

 The output of each run is captured and available to view in the UI for easier debugging.
-To view output logs, click the 'DETAILS' button on the corresponding ingestion run.
+To view output logs, click **DETAILS** on the corresponding ingestion run.

 ![](./imgs/ingestion-logs.png)